 And you have one cute bunch of owls for Halloween!
 You can fix this project to hang by hot gluing hangers onto the back, or you can do what I plan on doing, simply sitting it on my mantle!

 Are you new to the Sitcom?
 Be sure to check out my Frequently Asked Questions Page!

-For over 100 more tutorials and recipes for all ages, be sure to visit my Tutorial Page!
+For hundreds of tutorials and recipes for all ages, be sure to visit my Tutorial Page!